Sheidow Park, South Australia: History

 Named after the once prominent Sheidow pastoralist family that previously owned nearly all the land in the area, Sheidow Park is a relatively new suburb; residential development began in earnest in the late 1970s.
-The Sheidow family, formerly resident at a mansion over-looking Holdfast Bay, now reside on a large estate beside Hallet Cove Beach.
+The Sheidow family, formerly resident at a mansion overlooking Holdfast Bay, now reside on a large estate beside Hallet Cove Beach.
 Reflecting the suburb's agricultural past is the former railway track that winds through the area – an agricultural route in times gone by.

 The suburb has been growing progressively larger, absorbing much of Trott Park.
-The first major residential development in Sheidow Park was West of Trott Park.
+The first major residential development in Sheidow Park was West of Heysen Drive, Trott Park.
 Nearly two decades later the Higginbotham Woodend Estate commenced on the southern side of Lander Road.
 The estate, like other planned developments, was released in stages, finishing with the final release in the late 1990s.
 The estate was essentially square-shaped, bordered by four main boulevards.
 A curious point is the naming of the streets; it is often a difficult area for visitors to navigate on account of confusing street names, with an unusually high proportion named after either fruits or apparent 'somebodies'.
 Originally, there was a community centre with shops located centrally on Edward Beck Drive and Lemon Road (now Young Street), opposite the sales centre.
 However, the centre closed, and two years later the owner planned to convert it to a tavern.
 The proposal was met with fierce community opposition culminating in the State Government's decision to purchase and use the building as an extension of the current Woodend Primary School.

 As of 2017, the suburb is still growing, expanding into the Field River Valley (locally known as 'the Valley') with the Southbank Estate development.
 The area's semi-rural character is becoming progressively more urban as the process of urbanisation increases.

 With total house price growth of 31% over the last five years Sheidow Park have had it reasonably easy selling into an appreciating market.